abw/badger-database-js/manual/tutorial.md

 main()
 ```

-### Query Fragments
+## Query Fragments

-We might want to define a number of different queries for fetching user
+You might want to define a number of different queries for fetching user
-rows using different search terms, for example.
+rows using different search terms.
+For example, to select a user by
+`email` or `name`.

 ```js
 const dbConfig = {